wangduo-ux/Standardized-benchmarking-of-alternative-splicing-detection/README.md

 # Standardized-benchmarking-of-alternative-splicing-detection

 **ASB.py** is a standardized benchmarking tool designed to unify the output of multiple alternative splicing analysis software, including **MAJIQ**, **PSI-Sigma**, **SUPPA2**, and **rMATS**.
-By converting results into a standardized format, ASB enables downstream comparison, evaluation, and integration of splicing events across different tools.
+By converting results into a unified format, ASB enables downstream comparison, evaluation, and integration of splicing events across different tools.

 **Input**